(or by appointment)

 My recent scholarship focuses on ecocritical readings of science fiction and especially the various constructions of place science fiction works feature.
-I am working on an edited book tentatively titled Environments in Science Fiction: Beyond Dystopias that will be published by McFarland as part of their series called Critical Explorations in Science Fiction and Fantasy.
-My chapter in the volume will focus on Philip K. Dick’s Do Androids Dream of Electric Sheep?
+I edited the book Environments in Science Fiction: Essays on Alternative Spaces that was published in 2014 by McFarland as part of their series called Critical Explorations in Science Fiction and Fantasy.
+My chapter in the volume focuses on Philip K. Dick’s Do Androids Dream of Electric Sheep?
 I have also done work on Victorian literature, fairy tales and film (especially Alfred Hitchcock’s and Tim Burton’s films).
+I am currently at work on an essay about time travel in Star Trek: Voyager.
 I teach an array of courses including World Literature, Literary Analysis and Theory, Science Fiction (Aliens, Cyborgs and Time Travel) and The Study of Fairy Tales.
 I also teach courses that focus on 18th- and 19th-century British Literature: Romantic Poetry, Revolution, the Slave Trade and Women’s Rights; Crime and Violence in the Eighteenth Century; Orphans, Poverty and Scandal in 19th-century British Literature; and Ghosts, Vampires and Civilization in English Gothic Fiction.
 When I am not teaching, going to conferences or writing criticism, I like to catch up on film viewing, read murder mysteries, entertain our cats and take walks.

 Selected Presentations and Publications

 Environments in Science Fiction: Essays on Alternative Spaces.
 Jefferson, NC: McFarland Publishing, 2014.